Find out about our upcoming open days.

 Ravensbourne University London has partnered with Jamii to host a craft fair in the Ravensbourne building.
 The craft fair will celebrate black business and introduce the community to incredible makers from the African diaspora.
-The craft fair takes place on Friday 29 October 2021, from 11.00am – 2.00pm on Level 4.
+The craft fair takes place on Friday 29 October 2021, from 11.00am – 2.00pm on the ground floor.
 You can register your attendance via this form.

 Jamii is the home for Black creators and makers; a discovery platform that connects consumers with upcoming British brands.
 Jamii stocks ‘everyday products and just-because gifts.
 All delivered with that extra buzz you get from buying Black and British.’
 The company also sell a £15 discount card, that allows members to receive discounts of 10% - 40% on all products.
 Jamii is the Swahili word for ‘community’, perfectly capturing the essence of the site.

 Jamii CEO, Khalia Ismain, has created a destination for consumers to save money and support Afro-Caribbean entrepreneurs whilst those brands also gain visibility.
 Khalia has been featured in the likes of Forbes, the Evening Standard and has appeared on Sky News.
 Having successfully created a directory of independent Black-owned businesses, Jamii also host a number of pop-up events in places like Boxpark Shoreditch.
 You can catch Khalia contributing to a new BBC Three documentary, ‘Spending Black: The currency of community?’ on BBC iPlayer now.

 We are thrilled to welcome the following vendors to our building: